algolia/demo-infinite-scroll/README.md

 ### Build the project

-In order to build the application, you need NPM which comes with [Node.js](https://nodejs.org).
+To build the application, you need NPM which comes with [Node.js](https://nodejs.org).

 In the command line do:
   - `npm install`